 Progress on this program is driven by the voluntary participation of impacted residential homeowners in the communities of Playa del Rey, Westchester, and South Los Angeles.
 LAWA staff completed notification to all eligible property owners of the availability of the program in April 2010.
 Construction was substantially completed in December 2013.
-The last construction contract will be closed in 2014.
+The last construction contract was anticipated to be closed in April, 2015.
 LAWA has spent approximately \$155 million to-date on the implementation of this program.